-- Unless provided for in this section, fish taken under sport fishing regulations may not be used as bait, except: - Herring, chum salmon, pink salmon, and whitefish may be used as bait, and: - Species for which bag limits, seasons, or other regulatory methods and means are not provided in sport fishing regulations, as well as: - The head, tail, fins, closely trimmed skeleton, and viscera of legally taken sport fish, may be used as bait. - Live herring and other species for which no seasonal or harvest limits are specified in sport fishing regulations may be used as live bait, except that live fish may not be used as bait for sport fishing in fresh water. - Live bait may be possessed, transported or released only in the salt waters of the regulatory area in which it was taken.
+- Unless provided for in this section, fish taken under sport fishing regulations may not be used as bait, except: - Herring, chum salmon, pink salmon, and whitefish may be used as bait, and: - Species for which bag limits and seasons are not provided for in sport fishing regulations, as well as: - The head, tail, fins, closely trimmed skeleton, and viscera of legally taken sport fish, may be used as bait. - Live herring and other species for which no seasonal or harvest limits are specified in sport fishing regulations may be used as live bait, except that live fish may not be used as bait for sport fishing in fresh water. - Live bait may be possessed, transported or released only in the salt waters of the regulatory area in which it was taken.